xcesco/kripton/docs/README.md

 You can use String, primitive types, List, Map, Sets or other object as SharedPreference’s attributes.
 The complex type will be converted in its JSON rapresentation.
 Persistence with REST Web service
 Last but not least persistence type covered by Kripton is the one which use REST service.
 There are many library that permits to generate REST service client easily.
 The one that I prefer is Retrofit.
-So, I decide to integrate Kripton with Retrofit, just to use Kripton persistence mechanism in Retrofit library.
+So, I decide to integrate Kripton with Retrofit, just to use Kripton persistence mechanism in `Retrofit library`.
 I want to show you here how simple is to work with them.
 For example we want to consune the REST service at

 ```
 https://jsonplaceholder.typicode.com/posts/
 ```

-So we define a Post class with Kripton BindType annotation
+So we define a `Post` class with Kripton `BindType` annotation

 ```java
 @BindType